edberoi/python-airmusicapi/README.md

 ~~~
 Then the API will return a Python dict, holding the **id** and the **isfav** tagged data.

-###Example: Retrieve the hotkeylist
+### Example: Retrieve the hotkeylist
-The are several lists of favourites, eg. for FM, DAB or Internet radio stations.
+There are several lists of favourites, eg. for FM, DAB or Internet radio stations.
 But there is one overall list of favourites.
 The Infrared Remote has a few numbered buttons to select one from this list directly.
 To retrieve the overall list, command **hotkeylist** must be sent to the device.
 The reply will reveal how many items there are in this list, how many of them are returned in the actual